 Produced by BBC StoryWorks Commercial Productions - the commercial content division of BBC Global News, Building Communities is an exciting new online film series, designed to showcase the benefits of forward-thinking social housing initiatives and challenge the persistent misconceptions around social mixing and housing quality.
 Through diverse voices and innovative organisations, Building Communities tells the stories of people from different walks of life living in social and affordable housing.

-Building Communities launches on BBC.com on 16 June at Housing Europe’s Social Housing Film Festival and will run for 12 months.
+Building Communities launched on BBC.com on 16 June at Housing Europe’s Social Housing Film Festival and will run for 12 months.

 Sorcha Edwards, Secretary-General, Housing Europe: “We are excited about the launch of this series produced by BBC StoryWorks.
 Every single episode shows that while being quite diverse, the public, cooperative and social housing sector in Europe is truly united in its core mission - to build vibrant communities and next generation neighbourhoods with homes that are affordable, liveable, and are in sync with the climate.
 Our society deserves to live in dignity, and we believe these incredible initiatives will be an inspiration for many."